HQSquantumsimulations/qoqo_qryd/README.md

 ## Documentation

 A user documentation is provided in the folder `/userdoc`.
-Although the code snippets in the documentation are provided for the python users, there is a lot of general information, e.g. "QRydDemo devices and operations" that the user might refert to.
+Although the code snippets in the documentation are provided for the python users, the general information on the design principles and the structure of the project also applies to `roqoqo-qryd`, e.g. "QRydDemo devices and operations" that the user might refer to.

 Additionally, API documentation generated from the source code can be build for the rust part.
 The instructions are given in `/roqoqo-qryd`.